Skip to main content

 Assigning a user

-Assign an existing Enterprise Grid user to a workspace if you want to skip the polite dance of invitation.
+Assign an existing Enterprise org user to a workspace if you want to skip the polite dance of invitation.
 If the user has previously been removed or left the workspace, they'll still be reinstated as a member.

 Use the admin.users.assign method to assign a user to a workspace.